-Creative Fabrica is one of the go-to places that low content publishers tend to go these days for things like graphics, fonts and ready-made interiors.
+Creative Fabrica is one of the go-to places that low content publishers and print on demand sellers tend to go these days for things like graphics, fonts and even book interiors, (although I never recommend buying ready-made interiors for books!!).

-But should you use Creative Fabrica for your low content books?
+But should you use Creative Fabrica AT ALL for your low content & medium content books on Amazon KDP?

 Or are there some things that you should avoid using on Creative Fabrica?